 Implementing automated lead engagement allows the Marketing team to ensure that leads are nurtured using SLA criteria-and it all happens automatically, quickly, accurately, repeatedly, and with personalization.
 Automated solutions also act without bias; they do not discriminate based on type of email address, industry, or any other factor that can inhibit follow-up.

-With an Al Assistant, organizations can expect 100 percent follow-up on 100 percent of leads-all without tying up Marketing or Sales teams.
+With a Revenue Digital Assistant[TM], organizations can expect 100 percent follow-up on 100 percent of leads-all without tying up Marketing or Sales teams.